National newspapers in the UK have just run a rather alarming story about the state of NHS employee health within the National Health Service.

 During such periods of upheaval it’s often suggested, especially in work as a psychotherapist, to take time out to avoid contamination of any of your work/cases.
 This can so easily happen, certainly in the event of any pertinent issues being brought into the room by a client and then inadvertently but suddenly impacting on your ‘current landscape’.

 During my most turbulent, difficult and unfortunate time I ceased practise for this very reason – both for the good of myself and my clients.
 It was not an ideal situation of course, but it was absolutely the right thing to do.

 It’s not always possible for other health related professions, such as the Fitness professional or Health Care professional to have the luxury to do this.
 Often if they are not working they are not earning.

 So this questions the efficacy of the very thing that gives the foundation to which we generate and perpetuate our work.
 Being able to maintain our own health, motivation and wellbeing, in order to give of ourselves, our expertise and professionalism to those who are seeking it.

-This has to be the primary aim and absolutely worthy of addressing, highlighting and further supporting.
+So when it comes to NHS employee health, this has to be a primary aim and absolutely worthy of addressing, highlighting and further supporting.

 To read more about Diane Youdale, visit her Expert Profile.